Frank Bird Linderman: Montana

-While working as a trapper from 1885 to 1891, Linderman met many members of the Salish (also known as Flathead) and Kootenai tribes.
+While working as a trapper from 1885 to 1891, Linderman met many members of the Bitterroot Salish (also known as Flathead) and Kutenai tribes.
 He set up camp on their territory on the shores of Flathead Lake, where he learned their ways and lived as they did.
 To know them better and communicated for trading, he mastered Plains Indian sign language, and he became known by the Crow as "Sign-talker", or, sometimes Great Sign-talker.
 The Blackfeet called him Iron Tooth, the Kootenai knew him as Bird-Singer, and the Cree and Chippewa called him Glasses or Sings-like-a-bird.

 In 1891 he met his future wife, Minnie Jane Johns, in Demersville (now Kalispell).
 He knew he needed steady work in order to marry, and in 1892 he left his trapping career and started working as a watchman at the Curlew Mine in Ravalli County.
 Stearne Blake, part owner of the mine, asked him to take over bookkeeping and to assay silver and lead ore.
 Linderman promptly ordered books and taught himself to do these jobs.
 He and Minnie married in Missoula in 1893.

 After the Curlew Mine closed, Linderman moved with his family in 1893 to Butte where he worked as chief assayer and chemist for the Butte & Boston Smelter.
 Two daughters were born to the Lindermans while they lived in Butte.
 He complained about the brutality of the city, saying that it was overrun with rough immigrants from Europe.
 He worked there until 1897, moving in 1898 to Brandon, Montana, where their third daughter was born.
 His parents joined him in Montana the following year.

 Around 1900, the Linderman family moved to Sheridan, Montana, where Frank worked several jobs, as an assayer, furniture salesman, and newspaperman.
 He bought the local newspaper and renamed it the Sheridan Chinook.
 He bought most of the paper's content from a publishing house in Spokane, but each week he published a few columns of his own writing—poetry, "Uncle Billy" sayings, and stories about local miners.